-All Parties to the UNFCCC and the Kyoto Protocol shall 'develop, periodically update, publish and make available to the Conference of the Parties ... ... national inventories of anthropogenic emissions by sources and removals by sinks of all greenhouse gases not controlled by the Montreal Protocol, using comparable methodologies to be agreed upon by the Conference of the Parties'.
-Consequently, Parties are required to annually report emissions and sink (and any recalculations that have occurred) of carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs) and sulphur hexafluoride (SF6) using the IPCC Guidelines for National Greenhouse Gas Inventories for estimating national inventories of anthropogenic emissions by sources and removals by sinks of greenhouse gases.

-Parties should also provide information on emissions of carbon monoxide (CO), nitrogen oxides (NO ${\rm X}$ ) and non-methane volatile organic compounds (NMVOCs) and are encouraged to provide information of emissions of sulphur oxides (SO ${\rm 2}$ ).
+All Parties to the UNFCCC and the Kyoto Protocol shall 'develop, periodically update, publish and make available to the Conference of the Parties ... national inventories of anthropogenic emissions by sources and removals by sinks of all greenhouse gases not controlled the Montreal Protocol, using comparable by methodologies to be agreed upon by the Conference of the Parties'.
+Consequently, Parties are required to annually report emissions and sinks (and any recalculations that have occurred) of several greenhouse gases, including carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and various fluorinated chemicals.
+Parties should also provide information on emissions of carbon monoxide (CO), NO_x and NMVOCs and are encouraged to provide information on emissions of sulphur oxides (SO_x/SO2).

-The IPCC Guidelines contain links to information on methods, used under other agreements and conventions, for the estimation of emissions of tropospheric precursors which may be used to supplement the reporting of emissions and removal of greenhouse gases for which methods are provided here.
-Volume 1, Sections 7.1 and 7.2, for example, refers inventory developers to the EMEP/CORINAIR Guidebook (now this EMEP/EEA Air Pollution Emission Inventory Guidebook) for the purpose of estimating emissions of sulphur dioxide (SO2); carbon monoxide
+The 2006 IPCC Guidelines contain links to information on methods, used under other agreements and conventions, for the estimation of emissions of tropospheric precursors that may be used to supplement the reporting of emissions and removal of greenhouse gases for which methods are provided here.
+Volume 1, Sections 7.1 and 7.2, for example, refers inventory developers to the EMEP/CORINAIR Guidebook (now this Guidebook) for the purpose of estimating emissions of SO2, CO, NO_x, NH3 and NMVOCs.